 Geraldine has only one hectare of vacant and available industrial land present.
 Accordingly, additional industrial land of some 10ha is to be provided south of Geraldine to support locally based light industrial activities.
-Industrial infill is provided to the edge of Majors Road, subject to the need to manage amenity and transport

 The long term Growth Management Strategy approach for Geraldine is shown in Figure 4.